-The materials in the project where a major element that worked in conduction with the decals, I created several different types of materials, mostly a derivative of the master material.
-The master material is where I created numerous variables and parameters, the idea behind this was that I could use the parameters at the material instance level to make variation easily without having manually make loads of induvial materials.
-The heavy use of instancing of materials was vital to make my scene more performant, one regreat I have is that my materials became very messy the more complex they became and I even had trouble remembering what part controlled what towards the end.
-I feel that I should be better at commenting my work so that I can read and understand my own work the more complex it comes over time.
+The materials in the project were a major element that worked in conjunction with the decals, I created several different types of materials, mostly a derivative of the master material.
+The master material is where I created numerous variables and parameters, the idea behind this was that I could use the parameters at the material instance level to make variation easily without having manually make loads of individual materials.
+The heavy use of instancing of materials was vital to make my scene more performant, one regret I have is that my materials became very messy the more complex they became and I even had trouble remembering what part controlled what towards the end.
+I feel that I should be better at commenting my work so that I can read and understand my own work the more complex it becomes over time.

 I felt like the ship needed some more elements to make the scene feel more alive.
-I added space dust outside the window of the spaceship to give the appearing of motion.
+I added space dust outside the window of the spaceship to create the appearance of motion.
 Initially my dust particles appeared inside the ship but to combat this I created a simple plane to block the particles from entering the ship.
 I also created a smoke particle effect to waft down from the ceiling areas.
-The engines of the spaceship were another major area that I employed particles.
-I created a cone mesh and a transparent material with emissive to make the effect of a thruster.
-I then stacked and layered this to give the thruster the effect of having different layers.
+The engines of the spaceship were another major area where I employed particles.
+I created a cone mesh and a transparent material with an emissive function to mimic the effect of a thruster.
+I then stacked and layered this to give the thruster the effect of depth.
 The particles from the engine where supplemented with lighting effects on the hull and inside the engines.
-I used the same material that I used for the star but, as I stated previous, had added parameters to change the colours and brightness to give it a blue glow.
-The overall look of the engine was quite good in the end I felt.
+I used the same material that I used for the star but, as I previously stated, had added parameters to change the colours and brightness to give it a blue glow.
+I felt that the overall look of the engine was quite good in the end.

 Another important element of the audio in my scene was for it to be immersive, for example the electrical hum of the lights is only auditable when the player walks under the lighting in the scene, I achieved this by playing with the attention settings of the sounds in engine.